Grandmama (The Addams Family): Grandmama and Granny Frump

-In Charles Addams' original The New Yorker cartoon strips, the character was referred to as Grandma Frump, therefore making her Morticia's mother.

-For the original television series, her relationship to the family is retconned and she becomes Gomez's mother with a different Granny Frump remaining as Morticia and her sister Ophelia’s mother.
-Granny Frump was also given a first name, which was Hester.
-These versions of the characters were also used in the Halloween with the New Addams Family, TV movie.
+When asked to name his characters for the then upcoming 1964 TV adaptation, Charles Addams, creator of the original The New Yorker cartoon strips, first named the household's grandmother as Granny Frump and described her as Gomez's mother, thus making her Morticia's mother-in-law and Wednesday and Pugsley's paternal grandmother.
+But when the show was being made, the characters were instead given the surname of Addams after their creator, yet Grandmama remains Gomez's mother and "Frump" became Morticia's maiden name instead.
+A different Granny Frump appears in three episodes of the show, Grandmama's best friend Hester Frump and the mother of sisters Morticia Addams and Ophelia Frump (Hester is, probably, Fester's sister too).
+These versions of the characters were also used in the TV movie Halloween with the New Addams Family.

-However, both the feature films and animated television series conform to Charles Addams' original concept of Grandmama as Wednesday's and Pugsley's maternal grandmother.
-In the first film, Morticia and Fester discuss how "Mother and Father Addams" were killed by an angry mob, removing any possibility that Grandmama could be Gomez and Fester's mother.
-In the third film, in which she is named Esmeralda, she is again implied to come from Morticia's family.
-The character is simply referred to as Granny in the two animated series.
-In the 1992 series, Grandmama is of Morticia's family, when she introduces herself with the line "the name's Granny Frump".
+However, due to Charles Addams originally naming the character Granny Frump, both the feature films and animated television series had retconned her as being Morticia's mother and Wednesday and Pugsley's maternal grandmother instead.
+In the first film, Morticia and Fester discuss how "Mother and Father Addams" were killed by an angry mob.
+In the third film, Grandmama is named Esmeralda and is again Morticia's mother.
+The character is simply referred to as Granny Frump in the two animated series.
+In the 1992 series, Grandmama is of Morticia's side of the family, when she introduces herself with the line "the name's Granny Frump".

-In the 1998-99 television series The New Addams Family, Grandmama appears once again as Gomez’s mother and for the first time as Fester’s mother.
-Granny Frump also appeared, once again as the mother of Morticia and Ophelia.
-Here, they’re both given names with Grandmama being named Eudora Addams and Granny Frump named Griselda Frump.
+In the 1998-99 television series The New Addams Family, Grandmama is again Gomez's mother and, for the first time, Fester's mother.
+A separate Granny Frump also appears, once again as Morticia and Ophelia's mother.
+Here, Grandmama's full name is Eudora Addams, while Morticia's mother was renamed Griselda Frump.

 In the Broadway musical The Addams Family, Morticia refers to Grandmama as Gomez and Uncle Fester's mother, to which Gomez reacts with surprise and says that he thought she was Morticia's mother.
 Morticia later says that Grandmama "may not even be part of this family".

-In the animated film and its sequel, she is Gomez and Fester's mother while Granny Frump is long dead.
+In the animated film and its sequel, she is again Gomez and Fester's mother while Granny Frump is long dead.

+In the Netflix show Wednesday, Granny Frump is featured in season two as the mother of Morticia and her sister Ophelia.